“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Warp engines are ready to engage!”
 Mallory warned anxiously.

 “Fire!”
-DeLuca said firmly, turning to the viewscreen again, watching as their phasers flashed impotently against the larger vessel’s superior shielding.
+Murphy said firmly, turning to the viewscreen again, watching as their phasers flashed impotently against the larger vessel’s superior shielding.

-“Fire again,” DeLuca called over his shoulder.
+“Fire again,” Murphy called over his shoulder.
 “And ready a photon torpedo, Ensign.”

 “She’s going to warp!” said Tucker.